On Randomized Algorithms in Online Strategic Classification

 These challenges are further amplified in online environments~\citep{fundamental-bounds}, where a learner repeatedly interacts with a sequence of agents and updates its classifier over time with limited information.
 In particular, the learner perceives agents only through the lens of the currently deployed hypothesis and does not always have the ability to counterfactually infer how agents would have manipulated under a different hypothesis.
 As a result, the learner may not know the loss incurred by unimplemented hypotheses and thus cannot obtain full-information feedback.

-While much prior work on online strategic classification focuses on deterministic algorithms \citep{strat-little-stone-dim, pmlr-v247-cohen24c}, randomized algorithms have been largely underexplored.
+In this work, we model the set of feasible feature manipulations by a known \emph{manipulation graph} $G=(\mathcal X,E)$.
+The vertices of $G$ are feature vectors, and an edge $(x,x')\in E$ indicates that an agent with original feature vector $x$ can manipulate to feature vector $x'$.
+While much prior work on online strategic classification with manipulation graphs focuses on deterministic algorithms \citep{strat-little-stone-dim, pmlr-v247-cohen24c}, randomized algorithms have been largely underexplored.

 As introduced by \cite{fundamental-bounds}, there are two models for randomized learning in strategic settings, depending on whether the learner’s random choice of classifier is revealed to the agent before responding.
 In the \emph{fractional model}, the learner samples a classifier from a distribution but does not reveal the realization, so the agent best responds to the distribution itself.